syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Data-Bindings.md

 {% endtabs %}

 ### Customizing the Drag and Drop environment
-Using [DragDropSettings](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfschedule/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFSchedule~DragDropSettings.html) property of schedule can handle the behavior of drag and drop in Schedule.
+Using [DragDropSettings](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfschedule/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFSchedule~DragDropSettings.html) property of schedule, you can handle the behavior of drag and drop in Schedule.

 {% tabs %}
 {% highlight c# %}